Friday, June 1, 2007

 - Next you will need to start building your website.
 You can start off with just a basic, free website and move to bigger and better things when you are ready, but I suggest you at least get a domain name ($8/year) to point to the site that way when you are ready to get a better website you won't lose your search engine rankings and have to start over.
 The purpose of a website is to provide your potential customers with a way to find you over the internet.
 It doesn't have to be fancy.
 You mainly just need your name, what you offer and contact info.
 You can do a very easy, simple website for a great price at Homestead.

-- A website is your first form of advertising, but you are now ready to hit the pavement.
-Put ads in the paper, inquire about the yellow pages, put up some flyers and starting spreading the word that your business is up and running.
+- A website is the best form of advertising next to word of mouth.
+Once that is done, you are ready to hit the pavement.
+Put ads in the local paper, look into online advertising such as Angie's List, put up some flyers and starting spreading the word that your business is up and running.
 During the first year you will be doing a lot of advertising.
 Make sure you track how much, when and what your return was on advertising so you know where you will need to focus your money next time.
 You have to determine which form of advertising worked best at getting paying clients.

 - Now that you have reached the last step, your phone should be ringing with your first customer ready to schedule an appointment!